-When a trench is to be provided by the Developers contractor on Council or NZTA land, the appropriate written permission must be obtained by the Developers contractor prior to the commencement of any works.
+When a trench is to be provided (typically open cut) by the Developers contractor on Council or NZTA land, the appropriate written permission from the Council or NZTA via a CAR (Corridor Access Request) must be obtained by the Developers contractor prior to the commencement of any works.
 Chorus Plant must not be installed prior to this permission being viewed by the Chorus Service Company Representative.